How to Estimate the Cost of a SaaS

 This, again, was just for the Standard SaaS Features Worksheet.
 We’ve still got to go into system-specific features.

-SaaS System Specific Features
+SaaS System Specific Features Within The Estimate

 SaaS system features spreadsheet template

-The project in the image was for a really small system, just a few features.
+The project in the image was for a really small system, with just a few features.
 The majority of the special features centered around the Dashboard and a few client forms.
 Very often, however, this System Specific Features area can be quite large.

 Just like on the first worksheet, we utilize the additional overhead percentages.
 For those who may not be too fast with spreadsheets yet, here’s a closeup of how that’s coded: